BartGo/python-cuturl/README.rst

 A simple URL shortening app.
 Based on cookiecutter-bottle template.

-Actually, it's not working... yet.
+Actually, it's not doing what it should do... yet.

 Quickstart
 ----------